Nestle’s marketing strategy has always been a topic of discussion because of its sterling achievements.

-I mean, did you know, KFC, which is now pleasantly thriving in China, started its journey in the Asian market by wrongly translating “finger-licking good” to “eat your finger off.”
-While it sounds funny to us, it wasn’t to KFC at that time.
+I mean, did you know, KFC, which is now pleasantly thriving in China, started its journey into the Asian market by wrongly translating “finger-licking good” to “eat your finger off.”
+While it sounds funny to us, it wasn’t to KFC at the time.

-Nestle, too, has stumbled over the cultural obstacles many times.
-But when it comes to product development, the company conducts in-depth research.
+Nestle, too, has stumbled over cultural obstacles many times.
+But regarding product development, the company conducts in-depth research.

 Its Japan market penetration strategy is a good example.

-In the late nineties, Nestle thought to introduce instant coffee to the Japanese market but failed miserably.
+In the late nineties, Nestle thought of introducing instant coffee to the Japanese market but failed miserably.
 When the company set out to discover the problem, it realized the Japanese liked their tea and would prefer to stick to it.

-The company made a temporary retreat and later entered the market through coffee flavor candies to develop a taste for western food.
-This initiative helped Nestle to launch KitKat successfully as well.
+The company made a temporary retreat and later entered the market through coffee-flavored candies to develop a taste for western food.
+This initiative helped Nestle launch KitKat successfully as well.

 The moral of the story is; thoroughly research your target market customs and tastes before introducing your product in the new market.

-Nestle spends billions on community projects to reduce its carbon footprints.
+Nestle spends billions on community projects to reduce its carbon footprint.